 My Approach to Helping

 I enjoy working with adolescents and young adults into their 30's who are struggling with any level of anxiety or depression.
 As our world attempts to simplify through the use of technology and continues to change in many ways, it brings with it a changing culture and way of life that is not always helpful for our mental health.
 This generation tends to put the world on their shoulders, but forget to care for themselves.
+The pressure to "be successful" and fit society's expectations often causes anxiety and depression.
+Rather than just managing this anxiety, we can figure out what goals and mindset are truly your own.
 I love talking through the many discoveries, realizations, and decisions that come with navigating life transitions, work-life balance, and relationships.